Sustainability

 Research.

 Research opportunities at Cove Point are abundant.
 Long term efforts include monitoring of plant populations in the Cove Point marsh and well as surveys on horseshoe crab activities at the Cove Point beach.
+We offer our Small Grants Programs to local Marylanders to support environment research and assessment projects.

 Room to grow.